jezzsantos/automate/docs/authoring.md

 - The `--name` optionally defines a new name for the launch point.

+!!! example
+    Of the pattern, to re-add all commands on the pattern: `automate edit update-command-launchpoint "ALaunchPointName" --add "*" --name "ANewLaunchPointName"`

+    Of an element, to re-add all commands from another element: `automate edit update-command-launchpoint "ALaunchPointName" --add "*" --name "ANewLaunchPointName" --from "{AnotherElementName}" --aschildof "{AnElementName}"`

 ### Delete launch points

 To delete an existing launch point on any element/collection in the pattern: `automate edit delete-command-launchpoint "<LAUNCHPOINTNAME>" --aschildof "{<ANEXPRESSION>}"`